Chris-G32/ChessP2P/readme.md

 # ChessP2P

 ChessP2P is a peer-to-peer (P2P) chess game implemented in Python that enables you to play chess with others by directly connecting to their IP address.
-With ChessP2P, you can engage in chess matches without relying on a central server or third-party services.
+With ChessP2P, you can play chess matches without relying on a central server or third-party services.

 ## Table of Contents
 - [Getting Started](#getting-started)